 - Students are required to complete the four required foundation area courses by the end of the fourth regular term of study.
 Regular terms include the fall and spring and do not include the summer session.

 - No more than 6 of the 12 courses may be taken outside of the CSD.
-This includes courses that are transferred from other universities.
+This includes up to four courses that are transfered from other universities at the time of admission.
 All courses from outside the CSD must be approved by GPEC.

 - All 12 courses must be successfully completed before admission to candidacy for the PhD (This normally occurs when the student passes the oral examination during the dissertation proposal.)